ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

     - ...
 ```

-Advanced handling for test builds only:
+Advanced matching for test build handling only:
 ```yaml
 :defines:
   :test: